Disability Discrimination Basics

 Getting Legal Help

 If you think you have been discriminated against because of your disability, consult a lawyer who specializes in disability law.
-A lawyer can assess the strength of your case and help you decide the best strategy for moving forward.
+A lawyer can assess the strength of your case and help you decide the best strategy for moving forward, inlcuding filing a lawsuit for violation of your rights under the Americans with Disabilities Act.